-Microfinance, by contributing to an increase in household income and better financial stability, enables poor families to bear the costs of sending children to school.
+Graham Wright, in his book Microfinance Systems: Designing quality financial services for the poor, concludes that: Microfinance, by contributing to an increase in household income and better financial stability, enables poor families to bear the costs of sending children to school.
 MFIs are known for encouraging families to keep children in school and in some cases school attendance is mandatory in order to participate in the microfinance program (Murdoch et al, 2002).
-Studies show that when women are given greater autonomy over their lives and the lives of their children, living conditions invariably improve.
-This is mostly due to the fact that women are most apt to use household income to better the nutrition and educational opportunities of their children (Grasmuck and Espinal, 2000).